WingRiders/get-project-recognition-in-crypto-world/README.md

 <p align="center"><img src="./.assets/wingriders_logo.png" /></p>

-# Guide to Getting Your Project Recognized in the Tier1 Crypto World
+# Guide to Getting Your Project Recognized in the Tier 1 Crypto World

 Comprehensive public guide to help brand new protocols and DApps or utility tokens to become recognized, legitimized, and listed on tier 1 platforms.